in-der-kothe/exactly-once-semantics/README.md

 # Delivery guarantees in distributed systems

-The purpose of this repository is to raise awareness to some of ocurring problems in distributed systems. \
+The purpose of this repository is to raise awareness to some ocurring problems in distributed systems. \
 It provides explanations and a strategies to handle them.

 The repository is divided in several branches which represent the different chapters / learnings: